9

 Graphic designer by choice, engineer by training, computer technician by curiosity, newspaper system integrator by challenge, photo editor by visual journalistic instincts, avid reader by inquisitiveness, artist by need of expression, dancer to tune the spirit into the flow of movement…

-just read this:
+Just read this:

-As a natural consequence of pursuing my passions, I have made a rewarding career as a graphic designer and visual journalist in the United States, the same way I did an enriching career as an engineer in South America.
+As a natural consequence of pursuing my passions, I have made a rewarding career as a graphic designer and visual journalist in the United States, the same way I had an enriching career as an engineer in South America.

 A little history (sort of).